-The moment-area method, developed by Mohr, is a powerful tool for finding the deflections of structures primarily subjected to bending.
+The moment-area method, developed by Otto Mohr in 1868, is a powerful tool for finding the deflections of structures primarily subjected to bending.
 Its ease of finding deflections of determinate structures makes it ideal for solving indeterminate structures, using compatibility of displacement.